gerry-baird/Drug-Demo/ads/README.md

 There is a walk-through of these steps on YouTube here : https://youtu.be/ZNtYuX1POHg

 ## Multiple Models and Guardrails
-This is the last step, here we can select one of mulitple models, either predictive or prescriptive, check the parameters we valid, check the confidence is high enough to give a prediction.
+This is the last step, here we can select one of multiple models, either predictive or prescriptive, check the parameters we valid, check the confidence is high enough to give a prediction.

-The video for this is here :
+The video for this is here : https://youtu.be/GPU9-M7B7Xo